Tamjit-Sarkar/clonework/README.md

 TaskFlow demonstrates real-world backend engineering: authentication flows, CRUD systems, session handling, and deployment — packaged in a clean SaaS-style product structure.

----

-## 💡 Author

-Built as a backend engineering portfolio project using FastAPI ⚡